Union President candidate Henry Hill was disqualified from the Union Elections on the morning of the final day of voting on Friday 8th March.

 This all being said, I will be present at the elections tonight and would love anyone to come and support the cause anyway.

-Henry Hill is no longer part of Wessex Scene‘s Union President exit poll.
+Following his disqualification, Henry Hill was removed from Wessex Scene‘s Union President exit poll.
 Prior to his disqualification, he was polling in second place.
-If you have not voted in our exit polling after voting officially, please click here by 4PM to indicate your sabbatical officer first preferences.